CharlesKasasira/CharlesKasasira/README.md

 Astronaut, accountant, doctor, lawyer, investment banker and CEO - I'm none of these things. but I like to mess around with the computer.

 - 👩🏾‍🚀 Space visits - 0
-- 👨🏾‍🎓 pursuing a BSc. in Computer Science
+- 👨🏾‍🎓 Finalist Computer Science
 - 📩 me_at_charleskasasira.me
 - 🧭 [charleskasasira.me](https://charleskasasira.me)